 Claudian Letters.
 The Roman emperor Claudius invented three additional letters for use with the Latin script.
 Those letters saw limited usage during his reign, but were abandoned soon afterward.
 The half h letter is encoded in this block.
 The other two letters are encoded in other blocks: U+2132 TURNED CAPITAL F and U+2183 ROMAN NUMERAL REVERSED ONE HUNDRED (unified with the Claudian letter reversed c).
 Claudian letters in inscriptions are uppercase only, but may be transcribed by scholars in lowercase.

 Latin Extended-D: U+A720-U+A7FF

-This block is intended for further encoding of historic letters for the Latin script and other rare phonetic and orthographic extensions to the script.
-For Unicode 5.0, it contains only two modifier tone letters for use with UPA.
+This block contains a variety of historic letters for the Latin script and other uncommon phonetic and orthographic extensions to the script.